 07 of 08

 A party with a friendship theme celebrates the bonds the children formed with their first school pals.
 If you are inviting the whole class, use a copy of the class photo for the invitations.
 Ask guests to bring the photo to the party and provide small wooden frames for the photo.
 The friends can help each other decorate frames for their pictures.
-Friendship bracelets and handprint t-shirts (kids trace their hand onto shirts with fabric marker) are fun craft activities that can be used as party favors.
+Friendship bracelets and handprint t-shirts (kids trace their hand onto shirts with a fabric marker) are fun craft activities that can be used as party favors.

 08 of 08